Harry Potter: Hogwarts Mystery: Year 7

 In the seventh year, the students are given work experience placements in the Ministry of Magic and St Mungo's Hospital for Magical Maladies and Injuries.
-Meanwhile a series of incidents, suspected of being committed by R as distractions, are neutralised by the player character which earns them favour by both the Ministry and St Mungo's.
+Meanwhile, a series of incidents, suspected of being committed by R as distractions, are neutralised by the player character which earns them favour by both the Ministry and St Mungo's.
 Merula starts to secretly turn against R after her friend Ismelda is hurt by an unleashed wampus cat.
-After Corey Hayden discovers the identity of R's director, Merula kidnaps Corey to lure Jacob's sibling.
-Upon touching a portkey while searching the Forbidden Forest with Aurors Jacob's sibling is transported to the Shrieking Shack where they find Merula and Corey along with the Director who is revealed to be Merula's aunt Verucca Buckthorn.
-Jacob's sibling also meets the leader of R who is revealed to their long-lost father Peregrine.
-Perigrene claims that R's real aim is to rid the Ministry of Magic of corruption, insisting that Rakepick went rogue and acted for her own gain and hopes that Jacob's sibling will work for R eventually.
-Peregrine tries to make amends with his children but Jacob is angry about R leaving him trapped in a portrait although Peregrine continues meeting Jacob's sibling.
+After Corey Hayden discovers the identity of R's director, Merula kidnaps Corey to lure the player.
+Upon touching a portkey while searching the Forbidden Forest with Aurors, the player is transported to the Shrieking Shack where they find Merula and Corey along with the Director who is revealed to be Merula's aunt Verucca Buckthorn-Snyde.
+The player also meets the leader of R who is revealed to be their long-lost father Peregrine.
+Perigrene claims that R's real aim is to rid the Ministry of Magic of corruption, insisting that Rakepick went rogue and acted for her own gain and hopes that the player will work for R eventually.
+Peregrine tries to make amends with his children but Jacob is angry about R leaving him trapped in a portrait although Peregrine continues meeting the player.
 He eventually convinces Jacob, on the promise to reconcile with their mother, to take part in a mind control experiment using a potion brewed to a recipe from a scroll of Japanese wizard Dai Ryuzaki and the Crown of Mneme recovered from the Sunken Vault.
-The player character arrives at the Shrieking Shack with a friend to try to retrive the crown but Peregrine catches the friend in the act insisting they would be a suitable test subject.
+The player arrives at the Shrieking Shack with a friend to try to retrieve the crown but Peregrine catches the friend in the act insisting they would be a suitable test subject.
 Jacob feels the curse of the Sunken Vault, which has tainted the crown, and tries to resist but hurts the friend before he can get the crown off.
 Peregrine is disappointed and blurts out his intention of taking over the Ministry by making them suffer.
-Jacob turns against him and disapparates to the school gate with the player character and the friend to get them to the Hospital Wing.
+Jacob turns against him and disapparates to the school gate with the player and the friend to get them to the Hospital Wing.
+Jacob and his sibling form a plan with Buckthorn-Snyde to take Ryuzaki's amulet from Peregrine, believing it to be cursing him, but the attempt failed and Buckthorn-Snyde hit Jacob with an unknown variant of the Conjunctivitis Curse rendering him blind.
+Jacob's sibling had one last talk with their father before discovering R were due to break into Hogwarts to get an adult legilimens.
+The Circle of Khanna forms a plan to duel R and stop them from entering.
+Jacob's sibling follows their father onto the viaduct where they are confronted by Buckthorn-Snyde who now wants to kill Peregrine to get the amulet.
+After disarming Peregrine and losing a duel the player character, Buckthorn-Snyde conjures a Fiendfyre which pursues Peregrine who falls off the viaduct without his wand but she is then arrested by the Aurors who also take the rest of R who are now defeated.
+Mad-Eye Moody deduces that Peregrine could not have survived the fall and is sorry for the loss of the player character's father.